 Enjoy the tale of the Irish giant Finn MacCool and his clever wife Oonah.

 Read and discover all about incredible energy.
 What is kinetic energy?
 What types of energy does electricity give us?

 All About Plants

 Read and discover all about amazing plants.
 How many types of plant are there?
 Why are plants important?

 Read and discover all about electricity.
 What machines use electricity?
 What is a battery?

 Adapted American and European literature that teachers can make a part of their English language arts curriculum.
 Available in seven accessible levels, and appropriate for MS and HS students.

-Sister Love and Other Crime Stories
+Troll and Other Stories

 Carefully graded fiction titles from Starter Level to Level Three according to the Bookworms syllabus.
 These titles help build language skills.

 Prospero, the Duke of Milan, and his daughter Miranda are far away from home, alone on an island in the middle of the Mediterranean Sea.
 They want to return to Milan...Then, one day, Prospero sees a ship near the island carrying his greatest enemies.
 Prospero, with the help of his magic and the island spirit, Ariel, makes a magic storm - a tempest - to bring them to the island.